tetracorp/k240/docs/_posts/2022-05-20-cu-amiga-demo.md

 There is no check for the `SKYSCRAPER` instant building flag, no code which adds 50 population as per `LEMINGS`, no code which inverts the blueprint list as `WIDGET`, no code which adds 100,000 credits as `LOADSADOSH`, and none which adds missiles as `ICBM`.
-The key scancode sequences for these cheats are missing.
+The key scancode sequences for these cheats are also missing.

 ### Missiles

-Stasis and Mega missiles are non-functional.

-You can't normally acquire these missiles in the demo, since missile construction is disabled, and you don't start with any Stasis, Mega, Nuclear, or Anti-Virus.
-However, if you add them with a memory editor, Mega and Stasis have no effect when they land.
-Nuclear and Anti-Virus seem to work more or less normally.
+Explosive missiles strike only a single square.
+In the final game they strike four.

+Stasis and Mega missile have no effect.
+Although the code is missing, there are references elsewhere in the code, such as the Ore Eaters exploding abandoned asteroid flag which calls Mega.
+This suggests they may have been edited out.
+You can't normally acquire these missiles in the demo, since you don't start with any.

+You also don't start with Nuclear or Anti-Virus, although the code for these works normally if you cheat one in.

 ### Missing features

 Several major gameplay options are missing from the demo.
-Some of these are intentional limitations, but many probably reflect the unfinished state of the game at this point.
+Some of these are intentional limitations, but many reflect the unfinished state of the game at this point.
 (Aspiring game developers should remember Hofstadter's Law:
 It always takes longer than you expect, even when you take into account Hofstadter's Law.)

-Missing features include demolishing buildings, intercepting fleets, building missiles, building ships, building an Orbital Space Dock, building or launching satellites, Intelligence reports, establishing new colonies, loading or onto a Transporter, selling ore to the Imperial Transporter, buying blueprints, gaining money based on colonist count, loading and saving the game.
+Missing features include demolishing buildings, intercepting fleets, building missiles, building ships, building an Orbital Space Dock, building or launching satellites, Intelligence reports, establishing new colonies, loading ore onto a Transporter, selling ore to the Imperial Transporter, buying blueprints, gaining money based on colonist count, loading and saving the game.

 Only one alien is available.
 The voice sounds and intro are not available, although this should be obvious given that the demo fits on a single disk instead of three.
+Voice-specific code is missing from the game entirely.
+There are no strings for French or German translations.

+### Buildings

+The CPU's output does not deplete over time.

+Anti-Missile Pods have a higher chance to shoot down missiles.
+In the final game it's 21% for the first Pod and +2% for each additional Pod (or +4% for Terran missiles, i.e. firing missiles at yourself or at an alien with Anti-Missile tech).
+In the demo, it's 31% for the first Pod and +4% for each additional Pod (+8% for Terran missiles).
+The final game caps out at 70%, while in the demo it's 80%.
+It's a moot point, since neither you nor the enemy can build them.

+The code for missile, satellite, ship, and space dock construction are missing entirely.

+Naturally, since you can't purchase blueprints, there are several buildings that you can't build.
+However, some of them would still work if you cheated them in.
+The Seismic Penetrator still works, although you can't build one in the demo and your asteroid never starts with any Traxium or Nexos.
+Gravity Nullifier and Asteroid Engines will still consume power, and shut down in a power shortage.

+### Random events

+The Comet, More Ore, and Reinforcements random events have the standard chance, instead of double chance as in the final game.

+The Gravitation Vortex event is removed.
+The text for the event still appears in the game strings.
+This may be because you can't build Asteroid Engines or Gravity Nullifier, so you have no way of handling this event.
+The dummy entry for the event still appears, but it does nothing.

+The Ore Bribe event and Fixed Ore Price event are removed the same way.
+This is likely because you can't sell ore in the demo.

+### Aliens

+A lot of code for alien-specific abilities is missing.
+This includes the Swixaran vulnerability to fire, the Swixaran cloaking device, the Rigellian and Swixaran unique ship hardpoints, the Rigellian more powerful Nuclear, the Rigellian asteroid-wide Shield Generator, and the Ax'Zilanth carefully measured missile response.
+Swixaran and Rigellian building name strings are also missing.

+There are some instances where alien-specific code seems to have been intentionally cut or commented out for the demo.
+For example, in the code which handles alien asteroids leaving the edge of the screen, there is a specific check for the Ax'Zilanth Mass Displacement Podule, so that the asteroid can teleport to save itself.
+However, the line which calls the teleport is conspicuously missing from the demo.

+Several jump tables for alien-specific code list five aliens, not six.
+The order of the Swixarans and Rigellians are reversed in the list, also.
+Many jump tables also link to the same code for all aliens; e.g. only the shipbuilding code for the first alien is there, and all five listed aliens are coded to use the same one.
+The code for the other aliens' versions is missing.

+The alien Vortex Mine has a 20% hit chance, same as the Terran version.
+In the full version, it's 10%.

+The Ax'Zilanth Static Inducer missile has no effect.
+Most unique alien missiles have no effect.

+Aliens never colonize new asteroids.

-### Gameplay differences
+### Other gameplay differences

 You receive a notification when an enemy ship enters sensor range.
 The full game has a voice clip for this (`enemyves.mgl` or "enemy vessel detected"), but it's